TLNguyen-Paris/TLNguyen-Paris/README.md

 # Hi there, i'm Thanh Long Nguyen 👋

-I'm a french 🇫🇷  full-stack developer mainly focused on javascript.
-I'm currently at Webforce3 (a web developer bootcamp) for learning purpose and internship possibilities.
+I'm a french full-stack developer mainly focused on javascript.
+I'm currently at Webforce3 (a web developer bootcamp) for learning purposes, self development and internship possibilities.
+I'm either looking for an internship or a full-time job if the learning curve and the working environment are humanly and technically suitable.

 You can contact me on [Linkedin 🔗](https://www.linkedin.com/in/thanh-nguyen-paris/)